Post-baccalaureate admission is an undergraduate status held most often by students working on certification programs or a second bachelor's degree.

 Applying for admission as a post-baccalaureate student is a two-step process:

 1.)
-Submit a completed admission application along with the application fee ($30 for paper application and $36 for online application) to UM's Enrollment Services Office.
+Submit a completed admission application along with the application fee to UM's Enrollment Services Office.

 2.)
 Request all required transcripts be sent directly to UM's Enrollment Services Office.
 You must provide a transcript from the institution at which you earned your bachelor's degree as well as transcripts for any course work taken beyond your degree.